noalarms/MSDV-Thesis/README.md

 * How do modern voice assistants and recognition technologies currently benefit areas that need it?
 * How will popular mobile use evolve as voice technologies advance and become more sophisticated?
 * What are usability metrics like when measuring user experience of such technologies?

+#### Sedentary Behavior: Physiology, Health Risks and Interventions
+Bergin, Maryanne G., and Maryanne G. Bergin.
+Sedentary Behavior: Physiology, Health Risks and Interventions.
+New York: Nova Science Publishers, Inc., 2011.

+A habitual sedentary lifestyle is associated with health problems in both physical ailments and mood, from obesity to .
+It offers a look at scientific literature of this type of lifestyle across different socioeconomic categories and case studies of experiences and mitigation techniques.

+* What do we measure how sedentary our lifestyles are?
+* What are methods of prevention for a modern lifestyle?
+* How can any methods be motivational enough to foster improved adoption by future generations?